HuiyingZz/NDDPlus/NDD+.md

 *Regen* 2 Potion effect, which is 0.8 HP / 25 ticks (1.25s), or say 0.64 HP/s.

+As supplementary knowledge, *Regen* 1 Potion effect is 0.4 HP / 50 ticks (2.5s), or say 0.16 HP/s.

 - **Any 40% Instant Healing mix with any 40% Absorption**

 # Room priority